Overview

 Read the original introduction to the methodology: Introducing oCX.
 And explore the full oCX metric page: oCX by Alterna CX.

-How companies use oCX
+How do companies use oCX?

 • Location benchmarking: comparing oCX scores across stores, branches, or service centers to identify which locations underperform and why